The Literacy Crisis in the Homeless Population

 The solution to the literacy crisis in the homeless population involves putting together training programmes that take the additional needs of homeless people into account.
 A standard college course of 12 weeks relies on a person attending every class.
 Miss one and you’ll be left behind.
 St Mungo’s and other charities have been trying to implement education projects.
 Most recently, the STRIVE pilot that was launched with great government fanfare in 2018 – but denied statutory funding leaving only 3% of accommodation projects and 7% of day centres able to report that they receive funding for ‘employment and education’.

-For more information about any of our apps or to get involved in the Kanndoo project, please don’t hesitate to get in touch – email info@kanndoo.org.
+For more information about the Kanndoo project, please don’t hesitate to get in touch – email info@kanndoo.org.